earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/additional-lessons/2018-02-05-plot01-customize-python-matplotlib-plots.md

 See what happens when you set the frameon attribute of your legend to `False` and adjust the line widths - does your legend change?
+Also notice below the `loc=()` argument is given a tuple - two  numbers that define the x and y location of the legend relative to the plot figure region.

 {:.input}
 ```python